AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mysql-via-cpanel.md

 1. Click **Create User**.
 1. Now that you have created the user, you need to associate it to a database.
 Go back to the _Add New User_ section - see the settings for Add User to Database?
 That is what we need.
 1. In the User dropdown of this section, select the user you created.
-1. In the Database dropdown of this section, select the database you want to connect to MBI.
+1. In the Database dropdown of this section, select the database you want to connect to [!DNL MBI].
 1. Click **Add**.
 1. When the checklist of privileges appears, check the box next to SELECT - this is all [!DNL MBI] needs to connect to your database.

 ## Entering the connection and user info into [!DNL MBI] {#finish}

-To wrap things up, we need to enter the connection and user info into MBI.
+To wrap things up, we need to enter the connection and user info into [!DNL MBI].
 Did you leave the MySQL credentials page open?
 If not, go to **Manage Data > Connections** and click **Add New Data Source**, then the MySQL icon.

 Enter the following info into this page in the Database Connection section: